-- (a) All private recreational areas are constructed of permeable material that shall not allow for surface water to drain directly into Grand Traverse Bay, Boardman Lake, Boardman River or Kids Creek. - (b) The total private recreational area may not exceed 30% of the total area of the Riparian buffer zone. - (ii) For properties with frontage along the Lower Boardman River the strip of land within the Riparian Buffer Zone that is 10 feet wide on the landward side of the OHW Mark shall be subject to further restrictions and is referred to as the Critical Riparian Protection Area. - (a) Within the Critical Riparian Protection Area, only the following improvements for private use are allowed: permeable surface paths and permeable dock landings. - (b) The part of the improvements for private use located within the Critical Riparian Protection Area may not exceed 15% of the Critical Riparian Protection Area. - (iii) For properties with frontage along the Lower Boardman River a private recreation area is allowed within the area landward of the Critical Riparian Protection Area to the edge of the Riparian Buffer.
-Allowed improvements are restricted to permeable surface paths, permeable decks, and one dock landing per parcel of property, which together shall not exceed 20% of the Riparian Buffer Area, exclusive of the Critical Riparian Protection Area. - (iv) The width of all paths measured in the Riparian Buffer is limited to 8 feet total for the entire lot when such path is intended for private use. - (v) Public permeable surface walkways are allowed in the Riparian buffer zone that meet the following requirements: - (a) Public paths that parallel the river shall be located outside of the Critical Riparian Protection Area.
-If a parallel path is located closer to the OHW Mark, the path shall be an elevated boardwalk and be located to the river side of the OHW Mark, an activity regulated by the State of Michigan and the US Corp of Engineers.
-Refer to Figure Three: Typical Cross Section with Boardwalk."
+- (a) All private recreational areas are constructed of permeable material that shall not allow for surface water to drain directly into Grand Traverse Bay, Boardman Lake, Boardman River or Kids Creek. - (b) The total private recreational area may not exceed 30% of the total area of the Riparian buffer zone.

+(ii) The strip of land within the Riparian Buffer Zone that is 10 feet wide on the landward side of the OHW Mark shall be subject to further restrictions and is referred to as the Critical Riparian Protection Area.

+- (a) Within the Critical Riparian Protection Area, only the following private recreation areas are allowed: permeable surface paths, and permeable dock landings. - (b) The part of the private recreation area located within the Critical Riparian Protection Area and not exceed 15% of the Critical Riparian Protection Area. - (iii) Private recreation areas allowed in the Riparian Buffer for all sites within frontage along the Lower Boardman River shall be further limited to allow only permeable surface paths, permeable decks, and one dock landing per parcel of property, which together shall not exceed 15% of the Riparian Buffer Area.
+The width of all paths measured together is limited to 8 feet total for the entire lot. - (iv) Public permeable surface walkways are allowed in the Riparian buffer zone that meet the following requirements: - (a) Public paths that parallel the river shall be located outside of the Critical Riparian Protection Area.
+If a parallel path is located closer to the OHW Mark, the path shall be an elevated